-My name is Declan Ruttledge from Perth Western Australia, Born on a dairy farm in the west of Ireland, Completed a Fitter and Turner apprenticeship after school, Emigrated to Australia mid-eighties, Played Gaelic football in Ireland and Australia, represented Australia in Gaelic football in 1985.
-Ran a few marathons and a couple of 110km endurance runs.
-Have ridden about 300km per week for the last 20 years.
-Always worked in my chosen trade, in my current position with BHP for 25 years.
-Have 4 children and a grandchild.
-Invested in residential property in Australia.
-Am a cancer survivor.
+My name is Declan Ruttledge from Perth Western Australia.
+I was born on a dairy farm in the west of Ireland, and completed a Fitter and Turner apprenticeship after school.
+I then emigrated to Australia mid-eighties.
+I played Gaelic football in Ireland and Australia and represented Australia in Gaelic football in 1985.
+I also ran a few marathons and a couple of 110km endurance runs.
+I have ridden about 300km per week for the last 20 years.
+I always worked in my chosen trade, in my current position with BHP for 25 years.
+I have 4 children and a grandchild.
+I invested in residential property in Australia and I am a cancer survivor.

 Graham is the COO of an Asian based energy services company.
 Prior to August 2019,